Joseph-Christensen/startup/notes.md

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.

-Experiment untilit looks right, this doesn't need to be pretty, just have all the elements.
+Experiment until it looks right, this doesn't need to be pretty, just have all the elements.

+I finished the simon html assingment, I deployed it and the new deployed files are showing up when I go straight to simon.diverdle.click, but not when I go through the links in the site.

+To debug you can use inspect element.

 ## CSS